 As discussed in Section 2, there are various distance metrics one can use and the product selection results can vary significantly depending on the distance metrics according to the results shown in Section 6.
 Hence, it is important to "learn" about the proper distance metrics (in other words, consumers' product adoption behavior) from the available data.
-In this work, we propose a learning method based on the market share or actual sales of a set of products in the market so to discover the appropriate distance metrics.
+In this work, we propose a learning method based on the market share, actual sales, or even only the ratio of actual sales of a subset of products in the market so to discover the appropriate distance metrics.